Select Page

 Monique Carter

-My name is Monique Carter and I am currently in my 4th trimester of National University's AOM program.
+My name is Monique Carter and I am a student in National University's AOM program.
 I chose this program because the basic tenets of Chinese Acupuncture and Herbs align with a holistic healing process that is steeped in years of tradition and research.
 I anticipate that learning these skills and applying this knowledge will allow me to help many in need.
 Starting this journey at the age of 49 has been humbling as well as life-changing, I am excited and grateful!

 0 Comments